Online Trading Starts Here

 Beginners: getting started with Polygon

 • Start with small transfers using Polygon’s bridge.
 Instead of buying Polygon directly, try moving small amounts of Ethereum to Polygon through its bridge, which locks your tokens on Ethereum and releases them on Polygon.
-It’s a good way to learn about transferring between networks.
+It’s a good way to learn how the network works and when tools like Polygon faucets can be useful.

 • Test out Polygon’s zkEVM network.
 While it sounds complex, zkEVM is Polygon’s super-efficient option for speeding up transactions without high fees.
 Trying it out will give you a sense of how future blockchain transactions could look.